-She started raising her voice, and found that it worked — at first.
-But eventually, it became constant.
-“I had to yell at them every day.
-It quieted them for a few minutes, but it didn’t change their attitude or impact their long-term behavior.”
+She started raising her voice and found that it worked — at first.
+But eventually, “I was yelling every two minutes.
+It didn’t change their attitude or impact their long-term behavior.”

-“I was fortunate to work with an instructional coach who specialized in classroom management.
-She encouraged me to reflect on my teaching.
+In her third year, she had the chance to work with an instructional coach who specialized in classroom management.
+“My coach encouraged me to reflect on my teaching.
 After each lesson, we would talk through what worked and what didn’t.”

 “I realized that addressing behavior during the lesson wasn’t working.
-My coach encouraged me to talk with students outside of class.
-I realized I could ignore the students who were running around the room, and continue teaching the students who were paying attention.”
+My coach encouraged me to build relationships with students by talking with them outside of class.
+I could ignore the students who were running around the room, and continue teaching the students who were paying attention.”

 Getting Started with a Calm Classroom Strategy

-Whatever you choose, the first step to meaningful growth is reflection.
-By thinking carefully about our teaching practices, we can take ownership of our professional growth.
+The first step to meaningful growth is reflection.
+By thinking carefully about our teaching practices, we can take ownership of our growth as educators.